Dental Implants are a permanent solution to replace missing teeth. Schedule a consultation to learn if dental implants are right for you.

 What are Dental Implants?

 Dental implants are a permanent option to replace missing teeth.
 They are very safe and can last many years.
-An implant consist of two parts.
-The first is placing the actual implant “screw”.
-The “screw” is surgically placed into the bone.
-The second part is the implant crown which is placed on the implant screw and is the tooth that you see above the gum.
-The dental implant “screw” and crown are treated in 2 different steps.
+An implant consists of two parts; The dental implant and the implant crown.
+The dental implant is sometimes referred to as the implant “screw” by patients.
+The implant “screw” is surgically placed into the bone.
+The implant crown is placed on the dental implant and this is the part of the “tooth” that you see above the gum.
+The dental implant and implant crown are treated in 2 different steps.

-A broken down tooth can be extracted for a dental implant.
-After extraction, a bone grafting material may be placed to ensure adequate bone for the implant “screw.”
+A heavily decayed or broken tooth can be extracted and replaced with a dental implant.
+After extraction, a bone grafting material may be placed to ensure adequate bone for the implant.
 After this extraction and bone graft, it takes 3-4 months for the bone to heal to be ready for the implant surgery.
-The implant “screw” is placed into the bone and take 3 months to properly heal.
+The dental implant is placed into the bone and can take approximately 3-4 months to properly heal.
 During this healing process, a healing cap is placed over the implant.
 This healing cap is at the level of the gum and cannot be used to bite or chew.

 (Timeline can vary)

 Implant placement →Wait 3-4 months → Implant Crown Impression→ Wait 2 weeks→ Crown Delivery

 * If extraction or bone graft is necessary, it is usually performed approximately 3-4 months prior to implant placement

 The surgical placing of the dental implantvcan vary greatly in time.
 This procedure depends on the complexity of the case and can take up to 2 hours.
 The implant crown appointments take about an hour.
 These appointments require multiple impressions to create the perfect tooth replacement.

 Types of Dental Implant Restorations